I am in two minds about one-dish restaurants.

 Posts by Emily Gibson:

-Emily Gibson / Dates, Drink, Eat, London, Mates, Mums, £££ / cocktails, dates, dining, dining out, dinner, drinking, eating, eating out, going out, London, lunch, quirky dates, restaurant review, restaurant reviews, restaurants, review, special occasions, west end / 5 Comments
+Emily Gibson / Dates, Drink, Eat, Indoors, Organised Fun, £££ / central London, cocktails, dates, dining, dining out, dinner, drinking, eating out, going out, London, lunch, quirky dates, restaurant review, restaurant reviews, restaurants, review, special occasions, west end / 5 Comments

 I am not an anxious person, but I do get a deep feeling of unknown dread every time anyone asks me for a restaurant recommendation.
 The fear is that someone will go somewhere I suggest, and hate it.
 After all, eating out in London isn’t cheap, and I’d be mortified if someone dropped their hard-earned […]

 One of the most curious phenomena of the modern age is the rise of the multi-day, multi-activity hen do.
 Long gone are the days of a single night out in the local boozer, and not just because all the local boozers have shut down to be replaced with adult ball pits, cereal cafes and other […]

 Emily Gibson / Eat, Impulse Friendly, Indoors, London, Mates, Mums, Organised Fun, £££ / Chelsea, luxury, Peruvian, restaurant review, restaurant reviews, restaurants, review, reviews, seafood, South American, special occasions, Vegetarian, west London / 0 Comments